-How to write time capsule letters
+How to write a time capsule letter

 April is nearly over, but our celebration of National Card and Letter Writing month is still going strong.
 This week, why not help your children write time capsule letters?
 Then, let them enjoy the fun of hiding their time capsule in your yard or neighborhood!